webmasterdevlin/devlinduldulao.pro/src/content/blog/exploring-the-power-of-generator-functions-in-javascript.md

 In this example, each call to generator.next() resumes the function and returns the next value until there are no more yield statements, at which point done: true is returned.

-## GENERATORS AND ASYNCHRONOUS OPERATIONS
+## Generators and asynchronous operations

 One of the most compelling use cases for generators is handling asynchronous operations.
 Traditionally, you would use callbacks, promises, or async/await syntax to handle asynchronous operations in JavaScript.
 However, these methods can sometimes lead to complex and hard-to-maintain code.